aravind-ramaswami/arr229/lab3.md

 # TOF Sensor Mode

 I initially read through the dataset to investigate the three different sensor modes.
 However, the Arduino library only supports two sensor modes (short, long), so I focused on those.
 The long mode is good up to 4 meters but is sensitive to lighting conditions.
 The short mode is only good up to 1.3 meters, but is robust to noise.
-Since 1.3 meters is about 4 feet, this mode will give enough distances for the vast majority of tasks that I have to complete, so I chose to set both sensors on short mode to make them robust to noisy conditions.
+Since 1.3 meters is about 4 feet, this mode will give enough distances for the vast majority of tasks I have to complete, so I chose to set both sensors on short mode to make them robust to noisy conditions.
+I tested the sensor's range, accuracy, and reliability at various distances.
+At each distance, I recorded 10 sensor measurements and sent them to the computer via Python.